Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 Sitting down and working through changes in their working capital is one of the most valuable tools in understanding your current and future cash flow needs.

 Another hard reality of business financing is that working capital varies by company and in general by industry.
-The amount of turnover in inventory and Accounts Receivable varies considerably in every business.
-Managed well internal sources of finance to reduce your funding needs.
+The amount of turnover in inventory and accounts receivable varies considerably in every business.
+Managed well, internal sources of finance reduce your funding needs.

 We have discussed the definition and importance of working capital.
 So what are the sources of those funds?
 Your company should have that aforementioned overdraft or operating line of credit with the bank in a perfect world.

-This is the cheapest and lowest cost method of financing short-term cash and working capital needs in Canada.
-The challenge is, of course, being able to meet the bank's criteria for lending, which include personal guarantees, additional collateral possible, and imposed loan covenants and ratios.
+This is the cheapest and lowest-cost method of financing short-term cash and working capital needs in Canada.
+The challenge is, of course, being able to meet the bank's criteria for lending, which include personal guarantees, additional collateral if possible, and imposed loan covenants and ratios.

 BENEFITS OF ALTERNATIVE FINANCING SOURCES